TransparencyToolkit/Thumbtack/grants/prototype-fund-2016.md

 *2000 chars*

-Depending on the given use case ThumbTack has two target audiences.
+Depending on the given use case Thumbtack has two target audiences.
 The first audience is solo and teams of journalists working on stories who will benefit from an intuitive and easy to use interface that helps them keep track of collected data points and narratives.
 The second audience will be the general public who is browsing the internet and is interested in current world events that revolve around complicated narratives.

 By design, Thumbtack will support open data formats whenever possible so as to integrate with other tools and platforms.
 Implemented correctly, an additional use case will be that Thumbtack timelines can be embedded or offered as companion pieces alongside traditional articles, similar to how DocumentCloud offers source documents with highlighted notations.